Climate Change Impacts

 Climate changes are underway in the United States and are projected to grow.

-Changes are happening in the United States, and elsewhere, but the impacts vary from region to region.
-These changes are affecting sectors of our society that cross regional boundaries.
-Already impacted are things that we depend upon; water, energy, transportation, agriculture, ecosystems, and human health.
+These impacts extend well beyond just an increase in temperature.
+They are happening in the United States, and across the globe.
+Multiple sectors of our our society, spanning across regional boundaries, are being affected.
+Already impacted are things that we depend upon and value; water, energy, transportation, wildlife, agriculture, ecosystems, and human health.

-Human health is likely to be affected by climate change.
-A changing environment will likely cause more heat stress, an increase in waterborne diseases, poor air quality, extreme weather events, and diseases transmitted by insects and rodents.
-Higher sea levels and storm surges will cause U.S. coastal areas to be at a greater risk of erosion and flooding.
+Human health is vulnerable to climate change.
+The changing environment is expected to cause more heat stress, an increase in waterborne diseases, poor air quality, extreme weather events, and diseases transmitted by insects and rodents